Millcreek Township, Erie County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the township has a total area of 84.9 sqkm, of which 83.1 sqkm is land and 1.9 sqkm, or 2.20%, is water.

-Today, land use in Millcreek is dedicated to retail, commercial and service-oriented businesses, to light industry, public and private schools, and residential areas.
-About 1% of the land is still zoned for agriculture.
-Located within its borders is Edinboro University's Porreco College, Zuck Park, the Erie Golf Course, and the Asbury Woods Nature Center and Recreation Center.
+Today, Millcreek dedicates its land to retail, commercial, and service-oriented businesses, as well as light industry, public and private schools, and residential neighborhoods.
+Only about 1% of the land remains zoned for agriculture.
+Within the township's borders, Edinboro University operates Porreco College, and the community maintains recreational spaces such as Zuck Park, the Erie Golf Course, and the Asbury Woods Nature Center and Recreation Center.